 For most, long gone are the warm spring and summer days - the winter season is now upon us.
 As it greets us with colder weather, a time change and even the Christmas holidays, this time of year can wreak havoc on our sleep patterns and the quality of our sleep.
-Whether you’re travelling for the holiday break, staying in or just patiently waiting for summer to arrive, it’s important to understand how this time of year can affect how you snooze, and it doesn’t necessarily have to do with cold weather.
+Whether you’re traveling for the holiday break, staying in or just patiently waiting for summer to arrive, it’s important to understand how this time of year can affect how you snooze, and it doesn’t necessarily have to do with cold weather.

 Lack of Exercise